canonical/ubuntu-cloud-docs/oracle/oracle-how-to/find-ubuntu-images.rst

       .. image:: find-ubuntu-images-images/1_latest_ubuntu_image.png

       The latest build is always recommended as it'll have the most recent package updates and security vulnerability fixes.
-However, if you need a specific build, you can either choose one of the remaining two builds or refer to the :ref:`Find older Ubuntu images` section ahead.
+However, if you need a specific build, you can either choose one of the remaining two builds or refer to the :ref:`Find older Ubuntu images<old_images>` section ahead.

     .. group-tab:: CLI